chloethamrin-pixel/BudgetWatch-/README.md

 ## Business Value

-> *"The dashboard identified where and why budget variances were happening across all departments.
-The automated alert script ensures the right people are notified immediately instead of waiting until month-end review — so teams can course-correct while there's still time to act."*
+The dashboard identified where and why budget variances were happening across all departments.
+The automated alert script ensures the right people are notified immediately instead of waiting until month-end review, so teams can course-correct while there is still time to act.